RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. Its simpler form of Object Detection
 2. It just assigns (1 or more)label to an image
 3. It does not tell all objects in the image
+4. can do incremental training
-4. Input -
+5. Input -
    1. If training from scratch, use APache MXNet RecordIO
       1. Not protobuf
       2. This is for interoperability with other deep learning frameworks
    2. Or raw jpg/png/jpeg images
    3. For image format, also feed .lst files to associate image index, class label, and path to image
    4. Augmented Manifest Image Format in Pipe mode (pipe mode is allowing data to use from s3 instead of copying all data into current code/system)
-5. how to use -
+6. how to use -
    1. under the hood it is actually a ResNet CNN
    2. full training mode - initialize network with random weights
    3. transfer learning mode -
       1. initialize network with pre-trained weights
       2. top fully connected layer is initiated with random weights
-      3. network is fine tuned with new training data
+      3. network is fine tuned with **new training data**
    4. default image size is 3-channel (RGB) 224 x 224 dimensions (ImageNet dataset)
-6. Important hyperparams -
+7. Important hyperparams -
    1. usual params of deep learning ie batch_size, optimizer, learning_rate, etc
    2. optimizer specific params - weight decay, beta1, beta2, gamma, eps
-7. instance -
+8. instance -
    1. training - gpu - multigpu and multi machine is ok, p2 or p3
    2. inference - cpu or gpu - c4, p2, p3